 This is a critical capability that many businesses cannot afford to do without.
-If your business operates under regulatory compliance requirements, you'll want to confirm this capability is included in the package you are considering with the software manufacturer.
+If your business is required to comply with certain regulations, you'll want to with the software manufacturer that this capability is included in the package you are considering.

 Tools: Version Control Is Critical

 Version control tools are critical to safeguarding and tracking editable documents within a DMS.
-They ensure that all new edits are properly saved and old versions are retained in the system for later access.
+They ensure that all new edits are properly saved and old versions are retained in the system.

-If your business utilizes a CRM application or an ERP database, you will want to limit your search to DMS solutions that integrate seamlessly with the programs you use daily.
-While you can use software that doesn't integrate with your CRM or ERP program, choosing compatible software allows you to access, edit, back up and monitor digital files and documents created within your CRM or ERP program seamlessly, further increasing office efficiency.
+If your business utilizes a CRM application or an ERP database, limit your search to DMS solutions that integrate seamlessly with the programs you use daily.
+While you can use software that doesn't integrate with your CRM or ERP program, choosing compatible software allows you to access, edit, back up, and monitor digital files and documents created within your CRM or ERP program seamlessly, further increasing the efficiency of your office.

-Another noteworthy fact is that most document control systems are designed to integrate with popular email clients such as Microsoft Outlook and business software suites like Microsoft Office.
+Another noteworthy fact is that most document control systems integrate with popular email clients, such as Microsoft Outlook, and business software suites like Microsoft Office.